opolette/datasciencecoursera/README.txt

 Download the Raw Data, extract it in the source code folder.
 Details about execution and an execution example can be found in the markdown file: run_analysis.Rmd

+you can use the function generateTidy() to generate a tidyDF.

 ======================================
 Variables
 ======================================